Bishoymly/nextadmin/README.md

 ## Features

-- Connect to your NoSQL CosmosDB (and coming soon MongoDB, DynamoDB)
+- Connect to your NoSQL CosmosDB or MongoDB
 - Define your models using a standard JSON Schema
 - Generate admin pages to manage your data and store them in your database
 - Beutifully designed shadcn/ui components